gymreklab/chips/README.md

 <a name="install"></a>
 ## Installation
 ### Install from Tarball
-Tulip requires the third party package [htslib](http://www.htslib.org/).
+Note: Tulip requires the third party package [htslib](http://www.htslib.org/).

-If you are installing from the tarball, type the following commands.
+To install Tulip from the tarball file, you need to type the following commands:
 ```
 tar -xzvf tulip-X.X.tar.gz
 cd tulip-X.X